koireader/docs/source/index.html.md

 let api = kittn.authorize('meowmeowmeow');
 ``` -->

-> Make sure to replace `APIKEY` with your API key and `PATH` with your file path.
+> Make sure to replace <code>APIKEY</code> with your API key and <code>PATH</code> with your file path.

 KoiReader uses API keys to allow access to the API.
-You can register a new KoiReader API key at our [developer portal](https://www.dev.koireader.com  ).
+You can register a new KoiReader API key at our [developer portal](https://dev.koireader.com).

 KoiReader expects for the API key to be included in all API requests to the server in a header that looks like the following: